AdmiralWen/ds_tools/README.md

 ------------------------------------

 Contains useful functions for data manipulation, exploration, and modeling.
+To see example use cases for most of the functions, please refer to the Examples directory.

 #### Requirements:
 - Pandas